Why does modern society defined by ever-rising levels of stress?

 So even if we have plenty of modern appliances to lessen the time needed to complete different tasks, the time that we could spend on leisure is now being consumed by additional, unavoidable activities and chores.

-Stressors Abound – In an ideal world, a person who continually feels stressed at work would be able to unwind and de-stress when he/she comes home.
+Stressors Abound – In an ideal world, a person who continually feels stressed at work would be able to unwind and de-stress when he/she comes home and work.

 I’m sure people have managed to accomplish this feat, and I am also confident that they are happy that they “cracked the code.”